TechnicalParadox/GeminiProjectAssistant/examples/example_use.md

 # Gemini Project Assistant
 ##### A Google Gemini based project assistant that helps you create, manage, and debug your programming projects.

-.....
-Deleted content to save space in example
+*... deleted content to save space in example*

 ```